tatecarson/ATMI-Presentation-Marp/index.md

 ![bg right:50%](images/wwise.webp)

 <!--
+- Middleware is the software that allows sound designers to place sounds in a game.
+Its like the DAW of the game audio world.
-- **Middleware Choices**: We use Audiokinetic Wwise as our middleware, but FMOD is another popular choice.
+- We use Audiokinetic Wwise as our middleware, but FMOD is another popular choice.
 The depth of audio implementation covered in class should depend on students' technical ability and interest.
-- **Initial Setup**: Week 7 focuses on setting up Unity and Wwise for game audio.
-It covers the installation process, interface exploration, and a foundational project that involves simple spatial audio techniques.
+- Week 7 focuses on setting up Unity (a common game engine) and Wwise for game audio.
+It covers the installation process, user interface exploration, and a foundational project that involves simple spatial audio techniques.
-- **Advanced Techniques**: As we progress through weeks 11-12, we introduce more complex topics like sound positioning, triggering sounds through player actions, and creating a footstep system using random containers and switches.
+- As we progress through weeks 11-12, we introduce more complex topics like sound positioning, triggering sounds through player actions, and creating a footstep system using random containers and switches.
  -->

 <!-- footer: 'source: [Blog | Audiokinetic](https://blog.audiokinetic.com/en/wwise-2018.1/)' -->